One Child Dies Every Two Minutes from Malaria – VCU Experts Are Working to Stop Statistics Like ThisApril 24, 20172 min read

 B. Frank Gupton, Ph.D., is a professor and the chair of the Department of Chemical and Life Science Engineering at the VCU School of Engineering.
 He leads the Medicines for All project and is an award-winning researcher and an expert in his field.
 Simply click on his icon to arrange an interview.

 B. Frank Gupton, Ph.D.
-Floyd D. Gottwald Jr. Chair and chair, Department of Chemical and Life Science Engineering
+Floyd D. Gottwald, Jr. Chair in Pharmaceutical Engineering; Chair, Professor, Department of Chemical and Life Science Engineering

 Professor Gupton's research is focused on the development of new technologies that will streamline organic synthesis